 Next, I created a type specimen, choosing a New Zealand-based type foundry.
 After researching the typeface, I decided to create a cheque book as the template for this specimen.

 Karbon typeface, designed by Klim Type Foundry, is used on a version of the New Zealand banknote that received much criticism from the design community, including the typography designer himself.
-Due to the uniqueness of that situation, I enjoyed designing a cheque book that touched upon the history of the typeface in a lighthearted manner.
+I enjoyed designing a cheque book that touched upon the history of the typeface in a lighthearted manner.

 Along with many technical skills I learned throughout the course of this project, I learned the importance of being detail-oriented.
-In order to combine a book and type specimen together in a cohesive manner, I needed to pay attention to the details.
 From paper materials and typefaces to color palette and even thread, I cultivated a deeper sense of technique that lives in the smaller aspects of my projects.